giorgioditizio/APTs-database/neo4j_db/README.md

 #### APT
 This node represents an APT we considered in the analysis.
-- ***labels*** describes the type of APT.
+- ***labels*** contains the type of APT.
 For example, possible values are activist, criminal, crime-syndicate 33 , nation-state, etc.
 - ***name*** contains the name of the threat group as in MITRE Att\&ck.
 - ***description*** contains a short description of the group.
 - ***goals*** contains the goals of the APT.
 For example, financial gain, espionage, and sabotage.